KhronosGroup/glTF/extensions/2.0/Khronos/KHR_draco_mesh_compression/DracoBitstream.md

 # Attributes

 The attributes data contains two sections.
 The first section is the attribute header.
 The second section is comprised of one or more attribute types, such as positions, texture coordinates, normals.
 The attribute type is defining the decoder for the underlying attribute sets.
-Each attribute type/decoder section is comprised of one or more unique attributes, e.g., the position attribute type can be composed of individual position attributes.
+Each attribute type/decoder section is comprised of one or more unique attributes, e.g., the position attribute type can be composed of individual position attributes (used in different meshes).

 <figure>
   <img alt="" src="figures/attributes.svg">